dlight-js/homepage/apps/homepage/public/docs/getting-started/rethinking-reactivity.md

 A noteworthy point of discussion here is the direct alteration of derived states, such as `doubleCount` in our example.

 Under conventional logic, direct modification of doubleCount may be seen as a no-op since it’s computationally bound to `count` (specifically `count * 2`).
 However, a paradigm shift in thinking allows us to ponder: why should `doubleCount` be immutable?
 After all, it's a variable, and variables, by nature, are mutable.
+That's why I prefer to call it a `derived state` instead of a `computed state`.

 Let's assume we adjust `doubleCount` directly like `doubleCount ++`.
 In a reactivity graph that supports mutable derived states, the following sequence would unfold:
 1. `doubleCount` increments by 1 and thus, its new value is 3.